ghscoin/ghs/README.md

 What is GHS coin?

-GHS coin is official https://GHS.io cryptocurrency exchange coin
+GHS coin is official https://GHS.io cryptocurrency exchange coin.

+GHS official IPO activated and available until: 10.31.2014 on the https://ghsipo.com website

 Specifications: